-High gloss is here to stay and so it pays to persevere.
 The key to a flawless surface finish is in the preparation.
 With the right choice of sander, manufacturers might even come to love high gloss almost as much as their customers do.

 The sander comes into play at several stages in the painted panel production process.
 The first is for calibration of the panels to ensure they are all of identical thickness.
 Next, panels are pre-sanded to prepare the surface for painting.
 Panels are sanded again after the base coat or primer is applied, which can be repeated if required.
 After the top coat is applied, a final sanding operation might be needed if a buffing gloss finish is required.
 Each of these stages will require a different sanding belt and might require a different type of sanding unit.

 What’s more, each stage might require more than one belt or more than one unit.
 For example, if sanding a very rough panel up to a 320 grit finish (the typical finish for a veneered panel), this cannot be done in one pass; it will need to be done using a series of progressively finer grit belts: you might start with an 80 grit belt, followed by a 120, then 180, before reaching the final stage of sanding with a 240 grit belt.
 This sequence might require some belt changes depending on the number of sanding units in your machine.
 The more sanding units within a machine, the fewer belt changes needed.